Last updated December 28, 2022.

 There are many obvious reasons to learn a second language — to advance your career, make traveling more enjoyable, and expand your cultural horizons.

-But what may not be obvious are the cognitive benefits that take place when you do.
+What is not so obvious are the cognitive benefits that take place when you do.

 Understanding language is one of the hardest things your brain does, making it the ultimate brain exercise.

 Thus, learning a foreign language is one of the most effective and practical ways to increase intelligence, keep your mind sharp, and buffer your brain against aging.

 The Benefits of Learning a Foreign Language for Young Brains

 Experts thought their brains would become confused resulting in developmental delays, poor academic performance, and stunted intellectual growth.
 (1)

 It was even thought that exposure to two languages could contribute to schizophrenia or split personalities!

 We now understand that the exact opposite is true.

 Children can easily learn additional languages due to their heightened neuroplasticity, the brain’s capacity to form new neural connections and new brain cells throughout life.

 While some studies suggest that learning two languages simultaneously can lead to delays in language milestones, these delays are temporary.

 Children who are multilingual experience brain benefits surprisingly early.

 By using a fun game with a disappearing puppet, researchers found that babies as young as 7 months old who are raised in bilingual homes reap cognitive benefits!
 (3)

 Another study employed a memory game and found that bilingual 5-year-olds responded faster and were more accurate than monolinguals.